Brand Standards: Editorial

 Academic Degrees

 Lowercase and use an apostrophe in bachelor’s and master’s, but not in associate.
-Do not use apostrophes when referring to the official degree title and capitalize.
+Capitalize and omit apostrophes when referring to the official degree title.

 Ex